Best and Worst Holiday Foods for Health

 This can shaped side item is popular among many for sweetening up dishes like stuffing and turkey.
 While the holidays may not be the same without cranberry sauce the canned version is loaded with preservatives and added sugar.

 Why?
 Why has boxed stuffing replaced family favorites?
 It is easy and convenient, but loaded with sodium and hard to pronounce words in the ingredients list.
-Along with being filled with a number of unfamiliar ingredients, these boxed alternatives are also heavy on the refined carbohydrate side.
-This makes them highly inflammatory along with offering little in the way of nutrition.
+Along with being filled with a number of unfamiliar ingredients, these boxed alternatives also might be heavy on the refined carbohydrate side.
+This makes them highly inflammatory along with offering little in the way of nutrition.*

 Don’t eat everything at feasts and parties.
 Be choosy and spend calories judiciously on the foods you love.